 What is Kuk Sool Won™?

-So it can be said that Kuk Sool Won™ is a comprehensive martial arts system that is derived from the rich and varied martial art techniques and traditions that have arisen in Korea throughout the ages.
-Be aware that Kuk Sool is not considered a sport, nor is it simply another oriental self defense method, it is a comprehensive martial art that is dedicated to the cultivation of mental and physical well-being and to the preservation of traditional Korean Martial Arts.
+Kuk Sool is recognized as an extensive martial arts system which is based on the rich and varied martial art techniques and traditions that have arisen in Korea throughout the ages.
+Technically, Kuk Sool is not considered a sport nor is it simply another oriental self defense method, rather it is a comprehensive martial art that is dedicated to the cultivation of mental and physical well-being and to the preservation of traditional Korean Martial Arts.

 Philosophically, Kuk Sool stresses humility, self discipline, loyalty and respect for others.
 Together, all of these aspects allow Kuk Sool to provide the means for attaining a long and healthy life.